-- Session Manager (Section 6.5). - Communication Manager for Verizon trunk access (Section 6.5.2) This entity, and its associated Entity Link (using TLS with port 5081), is for calls to/from Verizon and Communication Manager via the Avaya SBCE. - Communication Manager for local trunk access (Section 6.5.3) This entity, and its associated Entity Link (using TLS with port 5061), is primarily for traffic between Avaya SIP telephones and Communication Manager, as well as calls to Messaging. - Avaya SBCE (Section 6.5.4) This entity, and its associated Entity Link (using TLS and port 5061), is for calls to/from the Verizon Business IP Trunking service via the Avaya SBCE. - Messaging (Section 6.5.5) This entity, and its associated Entity Link (using TLS and port 5061), is for calls to/from Messaging. - Experience Portal (Section 6.5.6) This entity, and its associated Entity Link (using TLS and port 5061), is for calls to/from Experience Portal.
+- Session Manager (Section 6.5.1). - Communication Manager for Verizon trunk access (Section 6.5.2) This entity, and its associated Entity Link (using TLS with port 5081), is for calls to/from Verizon and Communication Manager via the Avaya SBCE. - Communication Manager for local trunk access (Section 6.5.3) This entity, and its associated Entity Link (using TLS with port 5061), is primarily for traffic between Avaya SIP telephones and Communication Manager, as well as calls to Messaging. - Avaya SBCE (Section 6.5.4) This entity, and its associated Entity Link (using TLS and port 5061), is for calls to/from the Verizon Business IP Trunking service via the Avaya SBCE.

 Note - In the reference configuration, TLS is used as the transport protocol between Session Manager and Communication Manager (ports 5061 and 5081), and to the Avaya SBCE (port 5061).
-The connection between the Avaya SBCE and the Verizon Business IP Trunking service uses UDP/5071 per Verizon requirements.
+The connection between the Avaya SBCE and the Verizon Business IP Trunking service uses UDP ports 5060 and 5071 per Verizon requirements.